Categories

 Unfortunately, Outlook doesn’t provide any tracking or analytics features.

-Unless you have specialized email outreach software, you will have problems with automating the follow-up process based on recipient behaviors.
+Unless you have specialized email outreach software, you will have problems with automating the follow-up process based on recipient behavior.

 Low Email Deliverability

 Outlook is designed for simple email conversations.
-If you use it to email blast your audience, then it won’t give you the desired results.
+If you use it to send mass emails to your audience, then it won’t give you the desired results.

-For example, if you start sending mass emails from Outlook, there is a chance that other ESPs will identify your pattern and throw your emails into a spam folder.
+For example, if you suddenly send mass emails from Outlook, there is a chance that other ESPs will identify your pattern and throw your emails into a spam folder.

-If this continues, your sender reputation will get a serious beating, and it will ruin your email deliverability.
+If you continue this, your sender reputation will get a serious beating, and it will ruin your email deliverability.

 No Opt-Out Mechanism

-If you are sending bulk emails, you need to provide a built-in opt-out or unsubscribe mechanism.
+If you are sending a large number of emails, then you need to provide an opt-out or unsubscribe option.

-Since you are using Outlook, you will have to manually manage all the out-out requests (which is time-consuming).
+Since you are using Outlook, you will have to manually manage all the opt-out requests (which is time-consuming).

 No Time Interval Between Emails